11 Common project management challenges and solutions

 • Make realistic assumptions about resource availability and deadlines to achieve quality results.
 As there is no 100% anti-scope-creep solution documenting what is happening and communicating challenges to stakeholders, team, and management in advance might help.

 • Use Gantt charts for better project planning and tracking and stay on top of project plans.
-Know more about Gantt charts.

-6. Insufficient team skills
+6. Inadequate team skills

 Some projects are challenging or demand a certain level of knowledge and expertise, so it is up to you to decide whether team members need to be trained or to add someone with the required skills.